Where You Want to Be: Composition

 "Bonus Mosh Pt.
 II" was the first song written by the new line-up; the track, along with "A Decade Under the Influence", started out as riffs by Reyes that he brought in and jammed out with the rest of the band.
 Its title came from a friend of the band; the group was playing demos for the friend, and during one section of a song the friend exclaimed: "Whoa, that's a bonus mosh part two, man, that's cool."
 The track had a Dashboard Confessional-like bridge section and Thursday-esque vocals.
 "A Decade Under the Influence" is about a person's realization that they understand less about the world than they had thought.
 Lazzara wrote the lyrics after breaking up with a long-term girlfriend.
 She had purchased tickets to a Coldplay show, and despite the break-up, the pair still went.
 Lazzara found the car journey highly awkward.
 Reyes said he had the track's riff for a number of years, and thought it was in the vein of "1979" (1996) by the Smashing Pumpkins.
 "The Union" recalled Tell All Your Friends closer "Head Club", and is followed by the string-guided ballad "New American Classic".
 With "I Am Fred Astaire", Lazzara wanted to highlight Mascherino more.
 The title of "One-Eighty by Summer" came from a bet Reyes lost, to weigh 180 lb by summer.
 The band had rewritten "Number Five with a Bullet" around a dozen times before they were satisfied with it.
 Lazzara wrote "...Slowdance on the Inside" when he was in a bad mood during a snowy day at the beach.
 A friend had suggested to him that he could slow dance on the inside or outside.
 It was one of the last tracks written while Nolan and Cooper were still in the group.
 The members called a truce on it, since O'Connell had worked on some Straylight Run tracks, with Nolan and Cooper letting Taking Back Sunday keep "...Slowdance on the Inside".

 Release

+Blink-182 guitarist Tom DeLonge (pictured in 2004) directed the music video of "This Photograph Is Proof (I Know You Know)".
+He had previously co-directed the music video of "I Feel So" for his side project Box Car Racer with Nathan "Karma" Cox.